eh2k/squares-and-circles/README.md

 The project was originally a kind of research that I did over half a year.
 The current O_C hardware could certainly be optimized.
 As you know, the DAC and the display share the SPI port - this is not ideal for simultaneous operation (display updates are sometimes audible).
 Furthermore, the Teensy 4.0 does not have "high-end" ADCs - my focus here was to achieve operation at audio rate (aux input) - the issue of noise has not been the focus so far.

 At the moment I like to make the project partially available to the community as open-source, so that everyone has the possibility to adapt and experiment with it.
-In principle, this project is a suite of apps so-called machines/engines interfacing with a system library ("libmachine").

-You are welcome for any suggestions and feedback or collaboration.

-#### <u>Build & Flash firmware</u>
- * Install VSCode + platformio extension (https://platformio.org/platformio-ide)
-   - On linux: curl https://www.pjrc.com/teensy/00-teensy.rules > /etc/udev/rules.d/49-teensy.rules
-   - Open Folder or `code .` inside project directory
-   - In VSCode - choose environment e.g "OC_teensy40", press "build" or "upload" (ensure teensy connected via usb)
- * Alternatively: use Teensy Loader to flash compiled hex: https://www.pjrc.com/teensy/loader.html

 ## License

 The application code respectively the suite of machines/engines is released under the MIT license.
-For details e.g. the copyright holders - see the header of individual source code files or readme/license file in the sub folder.
+For licenses e.g. the copyright holders of 3rd-party libraries - see the header of individual source code files or readme/license file in the sub folder.

 The previously mentioned "libmachine", a hardware abstraction layer, will remain "closed software" until I follow some not yet discarded ideas.
 This is to prevent the firmware from being forked/ported to similar digital Eurorack modules and some theoretical licensing questions.
 So if you consider commercially distributing hardware with this firmware, please contact me (eh2k◯gmx.de).